✓ Updated February 2026

 Top Things to Do

-Wander the Ancient Adobe Labyrinth of Fahadan
+Wander the Labyrinthine Alleys of Fahadan

-Sunrise Over the Zoroastrian Towers of Silence
+Sunset Over the Zoroastrian Towers of Silence

-Sip Sweet Tea at a Traditional Teahouse
+Sip Sweet Tea in a Traditional Teahouse

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.